SRAM Flat Top chains

 @Mikerb Remove the chain, stretch out on a flat surface and with a metal tape, measure pin to pin over 100 links.
 A new chain will measure 50" exactly, one at 0.8% will measure 50.4".
 Because most metal tapes in the UK have 1/16" increments, the nearest fractional measure will be 13/32" (0.406").
 That is easy to estimate.
 To get that level of accuracy, it will be easier if you have another person at the idiot end to help keep the chain taut and also to get one of the bold inch markers exactly over the centre of one of the pins.
 The usual reject wear level is at 0.75% which is exactly 50-3/8".

 The benefit of measuring this way is that it evens out the unequal wear that seems to happen across the chain's length.
 I know how to use a vernier calliper gauge and I can measure over 5"-6" with mine.
 I have learned to measure in various places across the chain because I could not believe how much variation I was getting.
 I repeated the measurement and I was consistent each time.
 The chain wear was indeed a variable!
 (Others have reported this).
 Why this should be I have no idea, the various components are randomly mixed components each of which has been mass produced in the millions.
-That should result in zero variation. :unsure:
+That should result in zero variation when new. :unsure:

 Removing the chain and measuring with a tape is faster and more accurate than repeated measurements with a chain gauge or even a vernier calliper gauge.
 Especially if the chain is coming off anyway! :)